Aeronique/aerobytes-site/_posts/2026-07-15-bloodhound.md

 ### bloodhound-python

-When you are working entirely from Linux, bloodhound-python is a comfortable choice.
-It is a Python ingestor that queries the domain controller over LDAP and asks for nothing you would not already have on a Linux box.
+When you are working entirely from Linux, `bloodhound-python` is a good choice.
+It's a Python ingestor that queries the domain controller over LDAP and asks for nothing you would not already have on a Linux box.

 `bloodhound-python -u 'username' -p 'password' -d [DOMAIN] -dc [DC-HOSTNAME] -c All -ns [DC-IP]`